 - Washing-up liquid (optional)

-This activity supports the students’ understanding of fossil formation and palaeontology, by getting the students to create and excavate model fossils.
+This activity supports students’ understanding of fossil formation and palaeontology, by getting them to create and excavate model fossils.

 Safety note: This activity includes plaster of Paris.
 Gloves and safety goggles must be worn at all times.
 If contact occurs, wash the skin immediately with warm water.